Skip to main content

 Custom Authentication Dashboard

-Once you click on the Create Verifier button, you'll see a toggle similar to this:
+Once you click on the Create Verifier button, you'll see a page similar to this:

 Verifier Modal on Web3Auth Dashboard